rust-stuco/lectures/week5/ownership_p2.md

 # Example: Immutable References

-Let's revisit our vector example.
+Let's revisit our vector pop example.

 We declare `v`, giving it
 - .